 Know that the dump truck driver’s employer will probably be alerted to the accident and will call their insurance company immediately.
 Insurance company investigators, who may pretend to be trying to assist you, will want information from you that could help them to deny or reduce your claim.

-Call a trucking accident lawyer immediately, if you can.
+Call a dump truck or garbage truck accident lawyer immediately, if you can.
 You will need somebody at the scene as soon as possible before:

 - Evidence changes or disappears;